 Rental License Tiering

-The majority of residential rental properties in Minneapolis provide safe and sanitary housing.
-Rental properties that are not regularly maintained, use excessive City services, and are at a higher risk for fire damage, create safety and livability issues for residents and neighbors.
-A tiered rental license inspection program allows Regulatory Services to prioritize inspections required to maintain safe housing conditions.
+Most rental properties in Minneapolis provide safe and sanitary housing.
+Rental properties that are not regularly maintained and use excessive City services can create safety and livability issues for residents and neighbors.
+A tiered rental license inspection program allows Regulatory Services to prioritize inspections and maintain safe housing.